SHOPPING CART: 0 ITEMS MERCHANDISE TOTAL: $0 visit the fishing store view your shopping cart check out track your order

 Cabo Fish Report

-BAIT: There was a mix of Mackerel and Caballito available this week at the normal $2 per bait.
+BAIT: We had a pretty good mix of Caballito and Mackerel available this week at the normal $2 per bait.
+There were also Sardinas available from bait boats up around the Palmilla area at $20 a big scoop.

 FISHING: